 It’s sad to see a similar thing happening with Natura.
 Procter & Gamble does not have a good history with these sorts of things (few corporations do) and Natura may be the latest domino to fall as the quality of commercial dog foods continues to drop.

-For a full list of the dry pet foods associated with the Natura recall, click this link and make sure that you stay on top of all the recalls by signing up for my automatic consumer alerts which will notify you when any dog foods or treats are recalled.
+For a full list of the dry pet foods associated with the Natura recall, click this link and make sure that you stay on top of all the recalls by signing up for automatic consumer alerts which will notify you when any food or drugs are recalled.